linroger/Finance-Notes-and-Marginalia/Course Notes/Financial Investments for Public Policy Lecture Notes.md

 _E(rp)-rf Slope of CAL=Sharpe ratio of risky asset= Op

-If the risky asset is a broad [[Hedging Strategies with Forwards|stock index]], this is also called the Capital Markets Line (CML)
+If the risky asset is a broad [stock index](../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Hedging%20Strategies%20with%20Forwards.md), this is also called the Capital Markets Line (CML)
 # Choose feasible allocation on highest indifference curve

  ![500](https://cdn-mineru.openxlab.org.cn/model-mineru/prod/ffc4ef2819a491e5e12bb979be37055706656baf97673f279f8efa19cc792fb7.jpg)

 Source:BKM Figure 6.7

-Visually, the optimal [[An Asset Allocation Primer|portfolio]] represents the point, C, at which the indifference curve is tangent to the CAL.
+Visually, the optimal [portfolio](../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) represents the point, C, at which the indifference curve is tangent to the CAL.
 # Learning Goals

-Risk aversion and [[2.
-Forwards, Swaps, Futures, and Options|mean-variance analysis]] Optimal risky asset share with one risky and one safe asset 3 Optimal [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] with two risky assets
+Risk aversion and [mean-variance analysis](../Financial%20Engineering/2.%20Forwards,%20Swaps,%20Futures,%20and%20Options.md) Optimal risky asset share with one risky and one safe asset 3 Optimal [asset allocation](../Advanced%20Investments/Lecture%202-%20Asset%20Allocation%20with%20Multiple%20Risky%20Assets.md) with two risky assets

-Application: [[An Asset Allocation Primer|Investment]] opportunity set for stocks and long-term bonds
+Application: [Investment](../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) opportunity set for stocks and long-term bonds
 $\textdollar{\Theta}$   Mutual fund theorem
 # Benefits of Diversification